JanM321/esphome-lg-controller/README.md

 # ESPHome LG AC Wired Controller

-ESPHome component implementing a custom wall controller for LG Air Conditioners.
+ESPHome component implementing a custom wired controller for LG Air Conditioners.
 This allows basic control of an indoor unit from Home Assistant.
 It also optionally replaces the use of the unit's internal thermistor with a Home Assistant temperature sensor.

 This has some advantages compared to the [LG ThinQ integration](https://github.com/ollo69/ha-smartthinq-sensors) for Home Assistant:
 * Ability to use an external sensor for room temperature.